1950

 Swedish Tour

-Charlie Parker signs a contract dated November 3, which decreeds a payment of § 1000 for the tour.
+Charlie Parker signs a contract dated November 3, which decreed a payment of § 1000 for the tour.
 One half paid before Parker leaves US, and the rest in 3 parts during the stay in Sweden.
 It also included a flying ticket New York-Stockholm and back on first class.

 M. Westin, Charlie Parker in Sweden (2014), 165–66: Reproduction of the contract.